-Scuba diving is an incredible experience that many people want to try but they are unsure of how to get started.
+Scuba diving is an incredible experience that many people want to try but but may not know how to get started.
 Gaining experience with scuba diving, especially for your first few dives, is best done with the help of professional instructors who can help you stay calm.
 There is a lot to expect when entering the activity for the first time.

 Every diver it technically starting with no experience.
 You must be newly certified to have the correct training.
 It is best to dive for the first time with an experienced instructor who can help you stay calm and safe while you get used to the water.
 Do not scuba dive alone for the first time.
 (Source)

 Everybody has to gain experience somehow, so it’s only natural that you can scuba dive with no experience.
 However, to keep yourself safe and ensure you have a great time in the water, there are a few more questions to answer.

 Certification Gives Valuable Safety Experience

 The question of certification often comes up in scuba diving, especially for those new to the sport.
-While becoming certified in diving may not be essential to go diving with many groups, it is almost always a good thing to attempt to achieve.
+While becoming certified in diving may not be require diving with groups, it is almost always a good thing to start there.

 A scuba diving certification is granted to people who have completed a set number of classroom sessions and dives under trained instruction from professionals.
 The point of these classes is to ensure safety while scuba diving.
-These are often full classes that can be taken all at once, or spread out over a few weekends.
+These are often single classes that can be taken all at once, or spread out over a few weekends.

-The certification signals that you have learned the basics and are comfortable scuba diving up to roughly 60 feet, which is where the basic certification ends.
+Certification indicates that you have learned the basics and are comfortable scuba diving up to roughly 60 feet, which is what the basic certification qualifies you to do.
 Beyond the basic Open Water Diver certification there is also:

 - Advanced Open Water Diver